-In order to develop the project logo, the project name (in most cases: project acronym) is annexed to the programme logo.
+To develop the project logo, the project name (=project acronym) is annexed to the programme logo.
 The project name/acronym is written in Montserrat Medium in the colour of the project's priority.
-It does not exceed the width of the custom area, its font size is not be bigger than 1 "e", nor smaller than $\frac{1}{2}$ "e".

-The project acronym does not exceed the width of the custom area which is equivalent to the width of the Interreg logotype and EU emblem combined.
-Its maximum height is equivalent to the height of the EU emblem (see the example below).
+The project acronym does not exceed the width of the custom area which is equivalent to the width of the Interreg logotype, the EU emblem and the statement on co-funding altogether.
+Its maximum height is equivalent to the double height of the EU emblem (see the example below).